kassane/Standalone-Server/paper/paper.md

 [@wakely].
 If accepted in one of the future revisions of the C++ programming language, C++ applications can make use of a standardized event handling system.
-Until then, efforts are made to support old and new versions of the Asio C++ Library, as well as both the standalone and Boost [@boost] variants of the library.
+Until then, efforts are made to support old and new versions of the Asio C++ Library, as well as both the standalone and Boost variants of the library.

 Simple-Web-Server is used in teaching at the Norwegian University of Science and Technology, and used in many external projects, for instance in the